-Voting class A Common Shares represented by proxies in the accompanying form of proxy will be voted in favour or withheld from voting or voted against in accordance with the instructions of the shareholder on any ballot that may be called for and, if the shareholder specifies a choice with respect to any matter to be acted upon, the Voting class A Common Shares will be voted accordingly.
+Voting Class A Common Shares represented by proxies in the accompanying form of proxy will be voted in favour or withheld from voting or voted against in accordance with the instructions of the shareholder on any ballot that may be called for and, if the shareholder specifies a choice with respect to any matter to be acted upon, the Voting Class A Common Shares will be voted accordingly.

-If no contrary instruction is specified, such shares will be voted for the election as directors of the persons named, and for the appointment as auditors of the firm named, under the headings "Election of the Board of Directors" and "Appointment of the External Auditors", respectively.
+If no contrary instruction is specified, such shares will be voted for the election as directors of the persons named, for the appointment as auditors of the firm named, and for the Minimum Number of Directors Resolution, and for the appointment as auditors of the firm named, under the headings "Election of the Board of Directors", "Change in Number of Directors" and "Appointment of the External Auditors", respectively.

 The form of proxy also confers discretionary voting authority on those persons designated therein with respect to amendments to the proposals identified in the Notice of Meeting and with respect to other matters which may properly come before the Meeting.
-If such amendments or other matters properly come before the Meeting, the management nominees designated in such form of proxy will vote the voting class A Common Shares represented thereby at their discretion, in respect of such amendments or other matters.
+If such amendments or other matters properly come before the Meeting, the management nominees designated in such form of proxy will vote the Voting Class A Common Shares represented thereby at their discretion, in respect of such amendments or other matters.